SeriousOldMan/Simulator-Controller/Docs/Using Simulator Controller.md

 #### Push-To-Talk Behaviour

-Beside the behaviour of the *Push-To-Talk* button described above, where you need to hold down the button as long as your are talking, there is an alternative mode available.
-This mode allows you to release the button while you are talking.
-Once, you have finished your voice command, you press the *Push-To-Talk* button again, to indicate that you have finished and that the command should be executed.
-This alternative mode can be enabled [voice control configuration](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#tab-voice-control).
+Beside the behaviour of the *Push-To-Talk* button described above, where you need to hold down the button as long as your are talking, there is an alternative method available.
+This method allows you to release the button while you are talking.
+Once you have finished your voice command, you press the *Push-To-Talk* button again, to indicate that you have finished talking and that the command should be executed.
+This alternative method can be enabled in the [voice control configuration](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#tab-voice-control).

-Please don't forget to press the *Push-To-Talk* button at the end of your speech, even, if the command had already been recognized, because you made a long pause.
+Please don't forget to press the *Push-To-Talk* button at the end of your speech, even if the command had already been recognized, because you made a long pause.
 If you don't push the button, the sequence will get out of sync and you will end up being very confused.

 #### Testing voice configuration and voice commands